Glutamate flavoring: Social perceptions

+and the "chemical" name of MSG obscured that it was present across a wide variety of savory ingredients.

+The public thus assumed that MSG was an entirely artificial additive used exclusively in Chinese cuisine.

+In 1970, a National Research Council under the US National Academy of Sciences investigated MSG but concluded that MSG was safe for consumption.
+Despite public backlash, the Food and Drug Administration (FDA) did not remove MSG from the "Generally Recognized as Safe" regulatory category.

-Food historian Ian Mosby wrote that fear of MSG in Chinese food is part of the United States' long history of viewing the "exotic" cuisine of Asia as dangerous and dirty.
-In 2016, Anthony Bourdain stated in Parts Unknown that "I think [MSG] is good stuff.
+Scientific interest in the phenomenon has faded, ascribing it primarily to the nocebo effect and possibly excessive sodium intake.
+So, too, has popular belief in MSG symptom complex.
+In 2016, Anthony Bourdain said on Parts Unknown: I think [MSG] is good stuff.
 I don't react to it – nobody does.
 It's a lie...
 You know what causes Chinese restaurant syndrome?
-Racism."
+Racism.
+'Ooh, I have a headache, must have been the Chinese guy.'

+Nevertheless, in 2019, a short-lived NYC restaurant named "Lucky Lee's" became a cause celebre.
+It claimed to provide "cleaner" and healthier Chinese food by (inter alia) eschewing fat and MSG.

-In 2020, Ajinomoto, the leading manufacturer of MSG, and others launched the #RedefineCRS campaign, in reference to the term "Chinese restaurant syndrome", to combat the misconceptions about MSG, saying they intended to highlight the xenophobic prejudice against East Asian cuisine and the scientific evidence.
+In 2020, Ajinomoto, the leading manufacturer of MSG, and others launched the #RedefineCRS campaign, hoping to highlight the xenophobic prejudice against East Asian cuisine associated with "Chinese restaurant syndrome", and the paucity of scientific evidence for the phenomenon.
 Following the campaign, Merriam-Webster announced it would review the term.
+Ultimately, Merriam-Webster retained the definition, but renamed it to "MSG symptom complex".

 Regulations

 Regulation timeline

 In 1959, the U.S. Food and Drug Administration (FDA) classified monosodium glutamate as generally recognized as safe (GRAS).
 This action stemmed from the 1958 Food Additives Amendment to the Federal Food, Drug, and Cosmetic Act that required premarket approval for new food additives and led the FDA to promulgate regulations listing substances, such as monosodium glutamate, which have a history of safe use or are otherwise GRAS.

 Since 1970, FDA has sponsored extensive reviews on the safety of monosodium glutamate, other glutamates, and hydrolyzed proteins, as part of an ongoing review of safety data on GRAS substances used in processed foods.
 One such review was by the Federation of American Societies for Experimental Biology (FASEB) Select Committee on GRAS Substances.
 In 1980, the committee concluded that monosodium glutamate was safe at current levels of use but recommended additional evaluation to determine monosodium glutamate's safety at significantly higher levels of consumption.
 Additional reports attempted to look at this.

 In 1986, FDA's Advisory Committee on Hypersensitivity to Food Constituents concluded that monosodium glutamate poses no threat to the general public but that reactions of brief duration might occur in some people.
 Other reports have given the following findings: